-Sarah is a university qualified nutritionist, dietetics student and PR professional with over a decade of experience in consumer PR for some of Australia’s best loved brands and a special love for all things health and nutrition.
+Sarah is an Accredited Practicing Dietitian and PR professional, with over a decade of experience in consumer PR for some of Australia’s best loved brands and a special love for all things health and nutrition.
 With a background in science, she is an enthusiastic advocate for communicating the benefits of a healthy lifestyle backed by research.
-She has worked on numerous health campaigns and is currently studying nutrition.
+She has worked on numerous health campaigns.

 Kath is an author, editor, journalist and tertiary educator.
 She has contributed journalistic features to The Age, The Sydney Morning Herald, The Conversation, The Australian, The Courier-Mail, Art Monthly, crikey.com New Matilda, the Law Institute Journal and Good Weekend (for which she won a Melbourne Press Club award).
 Her essays have appeared in journals including Griffith Review, Meanjin, Eyeline, Eureka Street and Overland.

 She has a PhD in cultural studies, an honours degree in Communications (Journalism), and advanced certificates in permaculture design.
 Her first book is Tinkering: Australians reinvent DIY culture (Monash University Publishing).